asnet-am/eduroam-imap-playbook/README.md

 This is an [Ansible playbook](http://docs.ansible.com/ansible/latest/playbooks.html) to set up [eduroam](https://eduroam.org/) authentication against an IMAP server.

-Our main use-case for this is allowing [Google GSuite](https://gsuite.google.com/) users to authenticate on eduroam.
-However, the concept should be extensible to any IMAP server.
+The concept should allow users to authenticate on eduroam via their organization's IMAP server, including corporate IMAP servers, as well as [Google GSuite](https://gsuite.google.com/).

 ## Using the playbook

-All configuration happens in [group_vars/all](group_vars/all).
-You should edit that file to suit your enviroment.

 To use the playbook follow to commands below: